NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

     image_calc -c "max($thresh, var_0)" --output-nodata-value $thresh \
       image.tif -o mask.tif

-It is important that the image be raw, not orthoprojected, and if the image is part of a stereo pair, the corresponding camera for that image be used.
-For a stereo pair, this excercise can be done with both the left image and left camera, then separately for the right image and right camera.
+It is important that the image be raw, not projected, and if the image is part of a stereo pair, the corresponding camera for that image be used.
+For a stereo pair, this exercise can be done with both the left image and left camera, then separately for the right image and right camera.